-► Generating Statements
+▶ Generating Statements

-Prior to generating statements for the main client and split matters, you must run the Perform Split Billing program.
-This program removes the original transactions from the main client, and creates new split transactions for all of the split matters according to the specified settings.
+Prior to generating statements for the main client and split matters, you must run the Perform Split Billing utility.
+This utility removes the original transactions from the main client, and creates new split transactions for all of the split matters according to the specified settings.

-More Info: See the Perform Split Billing section of the Billing Adjustments Guide for information on using the Perform Split Billing program.
+More Info: See the Perform Split Billing section of the Billing Adjustments Guide for information on using the Perform Split Billing utility.

-Reversing a Split
+► Reversing a Split

-If you need to reverse a split that has already been made, you can use the Undo Split Billing program to reverse any split for which all the transactions are still in Work In Process.
+If you need to reverse a split that has already been made, you can use the Undo Split Billing utility to reverse any split for which all the transactions are still in Work In Process.

-More Info: See the Perform Split Billing section of the Billing Adjustments Guide for information on using the Undo Split Billing program.
+More Info: See the Perform Split Billing section of the Billing Adjustments Guide for information on using the Undo Split Billing utility.

 You can view the following training video for more information.
 Clicking the link will open the training video in your browser.
-All training videos are also accessible in the software via the Help | Training Videos menu and at Tabs3.com/t3video.
+All training videos are also accessible in the Quick Launch by searching for and selecting "Training Videos," and at Tabs3.com/video.